Potato cakes are a really simple side dish to cook over the campfire. We show you how.

 Shape the potato mash mixture into burger shapes.

 The kids will love mashing and making these potato cakes.
-Just make sure you have everything you need to clean your kids up before they get their hands on the mixture.
+Just ensure you have everything you need to clean your kids up before they get their hands on the mixture.

 Step 3.
 Fry the potatoes